Platform Work Directive: Contents

-(e) restricting possibility to build a client base or perform work for any third party.

-Member states should implement the presumption taking account of impact on startups, avoid capturing the genuine self-employed and supporting the sustainable growth of digital labour platforms with (a) clear information on the legal presumption (b) guidance for platforms (c) guidance for enforcement, and (d) inspections.
-Under (4) the legal presumption would begin when the Directive enters into force, not retrospectively.
+Article 4 says that employment status is to be determined by law and collective agreements, not contracts:

-Article 5 enables the presumption to be rebutted, but it has the burden of proof and this does not suspend the legal presumption, and has a duty to assist the court with relevant information.
+Article 5 sets a legal presumption that a contractual relationship between a platform controlling performance of work and a person performing work is an employment relationship.
+It then enables the presumption to be rebutted, but it has the burden of proof and this does not suspend the legal presumption, and has a duty to assist the court with relevant information.